y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Dec 20, 2022</time> Finished with the searching algorithms in Data Structures (as the whole course is retiring today).

 - <time>Dec 19, 2022</time> Continued with Training a Single Neuron.

 - <time>Dec 18, 2022</time> Continued with Training a Single Neuron.